West Virginia Amendment 1, No Right to Abortion in Constitution Measure (2018)

 Abortion ballot measures, 2018

-See also: Abortion on the ballot
+- See also: Abortion policy ballot measures

 In 2018, three measures related to abortion were certified to appear on state ballots: West Virginia Amendment 1, Alabama Amendment 2, and Oregon Measure 106.
 The Alabama and West Virginia measures were legislatively referred constitutional amendments while the Oregon measure was a citizen-initiated measure.
 The Alabama and West Virginia measures were approved and the Oregon measure was defeated.